Injection Attacks

 </library>

-- Limit XML processing capabilities to reduce the attack surface.
+- Limit XML processing features.

-- Regularly update XML parsers and libraries to patch known vulnerabilities.
+- Keep XML parsers and libraries updated.

 XML Bomb